 Apportionment of add-ons for undertakings which simultaneously pursue life and non-life insurance activities

-Supervisory authorities shall, when calculating a capital add-on in relation to an insurance undertaking to which Article 73(2) or (5) of Directive 2009/138/EC applies, calculate a notional life capital add-on and a notional non-life capital add-on.
+1. When calculating a capital add-on in relation to an insurance undertaking to which Article 73(2) or (5) of Directive 2009/138/EC applies, supervisory authorities shall calculate a notional life capital add-on and a notional non-life capital add-on.

-Where the causes of the relevant deviations can be objectively apportioned between the life insurance activity and the non-life insurance activity, supervisory authorities shall calculate the notional life capital add-on and the notional non-life capital add-on according to the same apportionment.
+2. Where the causes of the relevant deviations can be objectively apportioned between the life insurance activity and the non-life insurance activity, supervisory authorities shall calculate the notional life capital add-on and the notional non-life capital add-on according to the same apportionment.

-Where an apportionment in accordance with paragraph 2 is not possible, supervisory authorities shall calculate the notional life capital add-on and notional non-life capital add-on in the same way as the apportionment between the notional life Minimum Capital Requirement and the notional non-life Minimum Capital Requirement as provided for in Article 74 of Directive 2009/138/EC.
+3. Where an apportionment in accordance with paragraph 2 is not possible, supervisory authorities shall calculate the notional life capital add-on and notional non-life capital add-on in the same way as the apportionment between the notional life Minimum Capital Requirement and the notional non-life Minimum Capital Requirement as referred to in Article 74(2) of Directive 2009/138/EC.

-SECTION 3

-Procedure for setting and removing capital add-ons

-Article 275 CA 10

-(Article 37 of Directive 2009/138/EC)

-Insurance and reinsurance undertakings shall cooperate fully with supervisory authorities in relation to the setting, calculation and removal of capital add-ons.
-Such co-operation shall include provision to the supervisory authorities, upon request and in a timely manner, of any relevant information and, where applicable, assistance in performing any calculations set out in Article CA7.

-Supervisory authorities shall notify the insurance or reinsurance undertaking in advance of any proposed decision to set a capital add-on together with the reasons for the decision except where such notification may jeopardise the effectiveness of the decision.
-Following the notification, supervisory authorities shall allow the insurance or reinsurance undertaking an appropriate timeframe to respond in order that the undertaking is able to provide the supervisory authority with any additional information.
-The supervisory authority shall take such information into account before making their decision.

-The reasons provided to the insurance or reinsurance undertaking for the final decision shall be sufficiently detailed to enable the undertaking to understand the actions that would need to be taken, or the circumstances that would need to change in order for the capital add-on to be removed.

-Where the insurance or reinsurance undertaking demonstrates to the supervisory authority that there has been a material change in the circumstances referred to in Articles CA1 to CA6 the supervisory authorities shall, within a reasonable period of time, review the imposition of the capital add-on and shall, following such review and without delay decide to remove, revise or maintain the capital add-on, as appropriate.

-CHAPTER [XI]
+CHAPTER XI

 EXTENSION OF THE RECOVERY PERIOD

-Article 277 ERP1
+Article 279 ERP 3

 (Art.
 138(4) of Directive 2009/138/EC)